 When Instagram began stealing users from Snapchat, the magic feature that they used was what we now know today as ‘stories’.

-These days, you will find this feature on a lot of social media platforms.
-Whether they’re in the form of GIFs, videos, or photos, stories are now among the best ways to market or advertise to users.
+These days, you will find this feature on many social media platforms.
+Stories, whether GIFs, videos, or photos, are now among the best ways to market or advertise to users.

 However, brands can also use these stories to connect with an audience.
 This is certainly true at a time when Instagram, Facebook, and co are providing these stories with such a large reach.